n0neye/A3D/memory-bank/progress.md

    - Enhanced AI generation capabilities
    - More sophisticated AI scene manipulation
    - Optimization of AI service usage
+   - Generation and render history tracking via IGenerationLog and IRenderLog

 2. **User Experience**:
    - Improved onboarding for new users